Ausangate and Rainbow Mountain Trek 4 Days

 Medical First Aid Kit

-All tour guides of Machu Picchu by Locals are very well trained in First aid.
-They received training courses every 6 months how to assist to someone who is in an emergency situation.
-Also, they are trained how to supply a balloon oxygen in the case if someone requires it.
+All tour guides of Machu Picchu by Locals are very well trained in first aid.
+They received training courses every 6 months on how to assist someone who is in an emergency situation.
+Also, they are trained how to supply a balloon of oxygen in the case that someone requires it.

 Meals